 There's a Catch

 To receive your $1 credit report and credit score from freecreditreport.com, you have to sign up for a seven-day trial subscription to Experian CreditWorks Premium, a monitoring service offered by Experian.
 To subscribe to the service and pay for your credit report, you're required to enter your credit card information into freecreditreport.com.

 If you forget to cancel during the trial, your credit card will be automatically charged $24.99 for each month of the service.
 Per the freecreditreport.com FAQs, there's no refund or partial credit if you cancel once you've been charged.

 Freecreditreport.com gives you fair notice that your credit card will be charged if you don't cancel your trial subscription.
 There's a disclosure about the trial printed plainly on the first page of the website and another one on the order-submission form.

-Freecreditreport.com also says you can only order a $1 credit report from them once ever.
-If you've already received your $1 credit report, you won't get another one - ever.
+Freecreditreport.com allows you to order a $1 credit report from it just once.
+If you've already received your $1 credit report, you won't get another one, ever.

 Cancelling Is a Minor Headache

 To cancel the freecreditreport.com service, you have two options: contact the company by phone, or send your cancellation request by mail.
 The company's website doesn't offer the ability to cancel online.
 If you cancel over the phone, expect the customer service representative to read through some scripts in an attempt to convince you to continue your service.

 Call with your mind set on canceling the service, and stick to your "No," regardless of what they offer you.
 The phone rep may offer you a large discount on your next month's payment if you keep the account, which could make sense if you want to keep the account open for credit monitoring.
 If you choose to cancel, you'll receive a confirmation email after you make the call.

 What's the difference between freecreditreport.com and freecreditscore.com?